UEFBiomedicalInformaticsLab/BIODAI/MOO/readme.txt

 - initial_features_min and initial_features_max.
 Two numbers to specify the minimum and maximum number of features in an initial solution.
 - sorting_strategy.
 The sorting strategy to use before selection and tournament.
-It can be "crowding_distance_full" for NSGA2 or "crowding_distance_clone_index" to use the clone index as primary sorting criteria.
+It can be "crowding_distance_full" for NSGA2 implied sorting or "crowding_distance_clone_index" to use the clone index as primary sorting criteria.
 - use_clone_repurposing.
 A Boolean.
 If true clone repurposing is used.
 - logistic_max_iter.
 The maximum number of iterations used by the logistic regression inner model.
 Ignored when using another inner model.